RhyecaRiley/resume/README.md

 -	Convert applications from Azure to Kubernetes
 -	Refactor and update GitHub workflows to leverage a single reusable workflow, promoting standardization and reducing redundancy across various application pipelines
 -	Create repo templates for app teams to make connecting to Kubernetes efficient with new applications
--	Begin work on new customer-facing features using Next.js
+-	Begin work on new customer-facing features using Nextjs
 -	Remove hardcoded secrets from GitHub Actions workflows by integrating Octo-STS, improving security and compliance in CI/CD pipelines
 -	Implement automation to automatically merge Dependabot pull requests following successful completion of a defined test suite, ensuring that dependencies remain up to date with minimal manual intervention
--	Develop Dockerfiles for Key Environments such as Java Development Kit (JDK), Node.js, and NGINX
+-	Develop Dockerfiles for Key Environments such as Java Development Kit (JDK), Node, and NGINX
+-	Mentoring and guiding junior engineers to help them grow both technically and professionally by providing constructive feedback, regularly checking in, and setting clear expectations

 Ntelicor (Feb 2021- Aug 2021)
 Junior Software Engineer